 For those who have completed the theory course as this is where they start to apply their knowledge.
-Bee-suits will be made available to those on the course for its duration but individuals will need to provide their own suitable footwear (wellington boots or similar) Held during the spring and summer when the hives can be opened we will open the hive every moth to see how the colony has developed and understand the lifecycle of this super-organism.
-This provides the candidates a chance to experience the whole of the beekeeping season, applying the theory the have already learnt and building their experience and confidence with the bees.
+Bee-suits will be made available to those on the course for its duration but individuals will need to provide their own suitable footwear (wellington boots or similar).
+Held during the warmer months when the hives can be opened we will open the hive over several sessions to see how the colony has developed and understand the lifecycle of this super-organism.
+This provides the candidates a chance to build on the theory component and develop confidence with the bees.
 Practical procedures will be explained, demonstrated and then undertaken working both with the bees and within the apiary.

 On completion of the course each candidate will receive a certificate of attendance.